 Check out these beet wedgies!

-This isn’t exactly the first, second, third, or even forth beet salad I’ve shared with you…Beet salads are kind of a revolving thing ’round these parts.
-But you guys, this salad is MEAT-TAY.
+This isn’t exactly the first, second, third, or even forth beet salad I’ve shared with you…Beet salad is kind of a revolving thing ’round these parts.
+But you guys, this salad is meaty.

-I used some of the maple bourbon roasted pecans and cranberries from the Stuffed Sweet Potatoes I showed you recently instead of walnuts.
-The spiced toasty candied nuts and cranberries add all sorts of warmth and oomph to the salad, making this plate a legit entre salad.
-Like this thing fills.you.up!
+Toasted maple pecans and dried cranberries add all sorts of warmth and oomph to the arugula salad, making this plate a legit entrée salad.

 And the beets…

 Have you noticed how amazing beets are when they are in season?

 First off, they are HUGE!
 Secondly, they are juicy and sweet.
 And finally (here’s the kicker), they taste far less earthy than usual.
 In-season beets are absolutely incredible.
 Plus, I am CONVINCED they’re an aphrodisiac.